Devcognitio/serenity-screenplay-as400/README.md

                                 '--> FOR_EACH_VALIDATION
 ```

->  :Note: By default, evidences will not be taken.
+>  Note: By default, evidences will not be taken.

 3. Screenshot format